General Plumbing Questions

 Anytime you are performing a plumbing repair that use the water line.
 Additionally, we recommend turning the water off when you go on vacation.
 Not only to protect your home but to stop the neighbor from using your spigot to fill up their pool (we've seen it happen).

-If absolutely no water is coming through then start by checking the water supply line.
-If it's operating correctly the next item to check is the inlet valve.
+Next, check the water supply line.
+If it's operating correctly, the next item to check is the inlet valve.
 Before you replace the inlet valve, check the filter for any debris that may be causing the blockage.
 Most of the time cleaning this filter will put things back to normal.
 If it doesn't, the next step would be replacing the entire inlet filter.
 This is a fairly easy and inexpensive repair if you do it yourself.

 Sewer Line Questions